Sustainability in office snack programs: what to actually verify.

 The greenwashing patterns to recognize

-A genuinely sustainable office program in 2026: 40%+ compostable packaging, recyclable coffee pods with a working return program, 25%+ BIPOC/women-owned brand share, 20%+ organic-certified, an active food-waste donation partnership, Energy Star equipment, and a tracking system for spend and waste reduction over time.
-No provider hits 10/10 on every dimension; aim for 6+ and verify with documentation.
+A genuinely sustainable office program in 2026 covers 40%+ compostable packaging, recyclable coffee pods with a working return program, 25%+ BIPOC/women-owned brand share, 20%+ organic-certified, an active food-waste donation partnership, Energy Star equipment, and a tracking system for spend and waste reduction over time.
+No provider hits 10/10 on every dimension.
+Aim for 6+ and verify with documentation.

-Genuine sustainability costs 5–15% above a non-sustainable equivalent program.
-For $7–$8/day healthy programs, much of this is already baked in (the brands that make clean ingredients also tend to use compostable packaging).
-For $3/day basic programs, sustainability is genuinely incremental, you can\'t hit it on the cheap.
+Genuine sustainability costs 5 to 15% above a non-sustainable equivalent program.
+For $7 to $8/day healthy programs, much of this is already baked in (the brands that make clean ingredients tend to use compostable packaging too).
+For $3/day basic programs, sustainability is genuinely incremental.
+You can't hit it on the cheap.